simonnordberg/simonnordberg.github.io/resume.md

 <div class="details about-details page-break">
   <h2>Companies and roles I'm interested in</h2>
   <p>I'm particularly interested in 20-150 person scale-ups that have found product-market fit but are facing the challenges of scaling, where what got you here won't necessarily get you further.
-This is my sweet spot, as I enjoy tackling the complexities that come with growth.
-While I'm more focused on the work than on specific titles (which often mean different things in different companies), they can be useful for framing broad areas of responsibility.
-These are the kinds of roles I'm most drawn to.</p>
+This is my sweet spot, as I enjoy tackling the complexities that come with growth.</p>

   <h3>Engineering/product leadership roles</h3>
-  <p>Leading engineering or product organizations, managing multiple teams while staying close to technical and product decisions, not just operating as a distant people manager.
+  <p>Leading engineering or product organizations where I stay close to technical and product decisions rather than managing purely through delegation.
+I build strategy, make architectural choices, and remove blockers while managing teams.
 Roles include CTO, VP/Head of Engineering, or CPO.</p>

   <h3>Senior technical staff roles</h3>
   <p>High-impact technical work solving the most critical problems blocking growth.
 Lead the technical vision and architecture for cross-cutting systems, facilitate architectural decisions, and ensure scalability, reliability, and alignment with business goals.
 Roles include Staff/Principal Engineer or Chief Architect.</p>

-  <p>Both categories require understanding and influence of the entire system, including people, product, and technology, rather than the parts in isolation.</p>
+  <p>Both require understanding and influencing the entire system: people, product, and technology, rather than optimizing parts in isolation.</p>
 </div>

 <div class="details about-details">